 - Dress your baby in comfortable, natural fiber clothing.
 Organic cotton clothing is a great alternative to fleece and polyester.
 Wool can sometimes be the trigger, so you may want to avoid wool clothing, blankets, and carpet, to see if this resolves the problem.
 You will also want to avoid materials that make your baby sweat as this is another common trigger of baby eczema.

 - Keep the air in your home moist and dust free.
 If you suspect your child may be allergic to dust mites, there are a number of steps you can take in the bedroom to minimise the exposure.
-While dust mites, mold and pollen in the air don’t specifically cause baby eczema, they can worsen a variety of skin conditions such as eczema.
+While dust mites, mould and pollen in the air don’t specifically cause baby eczema, they can worsen a variety of skin conditions such as eczema.
 One of the keys to controlling eczema is minimising your child’s exposure to allergens that irritate them.

 Assessing your baby’s environment, moisturising regularly and monitoring what touches your baby’s skin can help you provide the relief that makes you both feel better.

 Manuka Biotic Body Lotion and Body Wash for Itchy, Dry Skin Conditions